psychemedia/storytelling-notes/giant-three-golden-hairs.md

 "Those are difficult questions," replied the old wo- man; " but do_you keep quiet and pay attention to what the King says when I pluck each of the three golden hairs."

 As soon as evening came the Giant returned; and scarcely had he entered, when he remarked that the air was not quite pure. " I smell, I smell the flesh of man," he exclaimed; " all is not right."
 Then he peeped into every corner, and looked about, but could find nothing.
-Presently his old grandmother began to scold, screaming, "There now, just as I have dusted and put every thing in order, you are pulling them all about again: you are for ever having man’s flesh in your nose!
+Presently his old grandmother began to scold, screaming, "There now, just as I have dusted and put every thing in order, you are pulling them all about again: you are for ever having man's flesh in your nose!
 Sit down and eat your supper."

 When he had finished he felt tired; and the old woman took his head in her lap, and said she would comb his hair a bit.
 Presently he yawned; then winked; and at last snored.
 Then she plucked out a golden hair, and laid it down beside her.